If you’re reading this on the Long Tail Pro blog, you’ve most certainly wrestled with brainstorming profitable website ideas at some point.

 Obviously the credit cards, all else being equal.
 Discover Card pays $40 for referring a new credit card account, while you’d probably make less than a dollar per sale on the socks.

-So does that mean you should just go out there and start reviewing the best credit card promotions?
+So does that means you should just go out there and start reviewing the best credit card promotions?

 The second (and often overlooked) part of choosing a niche is analyzing the competition.
 Clearly a niche like credit cards is completely saturated with giants like Creditcards.com and others.
 The degree of difficulty for building a profitable website in this niche is off the charts.

-The way I see it, there are 2 different ways you can go with your niche selection decision.
+The way I see it, there are 2 different ways you can go with your niche selection decision when deciding on the most profitable website ideas.

 First, you can choose a topic that you know very well and are passionate about.
 This is a huge advantage if you are planning to create most (or all) of the content yourself.
 You won’t have to do as much research, you already know the kinds of things your audience is concerned about, and creating the content probably won’t feel like work.